immcantation/presto/README.rst

-pRESTO - The REpertoire Sequencing TOolkit
+pRESTO: The REpertoire Sequencing TOolkit
 ================================================================================

 pRESTO is a toolkit for processing raw reads from high-throughput sequencing of